 As part of their year-round Literary Festival, they also have a packed calendar of events, with readings, talks and discussions from both established and up-and-coming authors.
 Keep an eye on the Events section of their website for details.

 Loosing yourself in the joy of old books.

 With groaning shelves stacked to the brim and cardboard boxes on the floor stuffed with fascinating literary finds, Armchair Books is an intriguing establishment that is worth a look if you find yourself in the Grassmarket area of the city.

 The place is a labyrinth of tall bookcases that stretch right up to the high ceilings, with literally thousands of second-hand books.
-If you do decide to pop in for a look – beware.
-There’s a very high possibility you will get lost in there for hours!
+If you do decide to pop in for a look – beware – there’s a very high possibility you’ll get lost in here for hours!

 Located in the bustling Southside neighbourhood, Lighthouse Bookshop stocks publications that offer alternative viewpoints on gender, the environment and current affairs, revolutionary history and LGBT+ writing, poetry and translated fiction.